 - Direct compression.

-One important requirement is that the drug mixture flows freely from the hopper of the tableting machine into the dies to enable high speed compression of the powder mix into tablets.
+One important requirement is that the drug mixture flows freely from the hopper of the tabletting machine into the dies to enable high-speed compression of the powder mix into tablets.

 Manufacture of tablets by wet granulation method

 Wet granulation is a widely used method for the production of compressed tablet.
 It is essentially a process of size enlargement involving several steps and the use of an adhesive substance known as binder.
 The granules produced using this method of granulation has a greater probability of meeting all the physical requirements for tablet formation.